michalShawat/Stenography-project/README.md

 1. Create empty batchX, encodedX directories (batch1, batch2,...encoded1, encoded2,...) for your desired batches from CIFAR-10.
 2. Run run.py.

+## Results
+you can see our results [here](https://github.com/michalShawat/Stenography/blob/master/graphUpdated.PNG). with depth trees of 256 we managed to acheive around 85% detection on the test sets, regardless to the encoding technique.

 ## Authors

 * **Galit Vaknin** - [Galit1321](https://github.com/Galit1321)